Updated Sep. 22, 2024

 Additional High Numbers dates for the month are the Trade Union Hall in Watford (19th), and the Town Hall in Greenwich (23rd and 30th).
 Kit Lambert got the Numbers booked in Greenwich in a failed attempt to expand their base beyond London.
 Part of that failure was advertising the group with a flyer reading "The High Numbers - The Worst in Family Entertainment".
 According to reports, some people thinking the High Numbers meant Bingo would be played!.

 On the 22nd Roger becomes the first member of the band to become a father as his son Simon is born at the Downs, Wimbledon.
-The proud father celebrates that night by singing with his band at the Trade Union Hall in Watford.
+The proud father celebrates that night by singing with his band at the Railway Hotel.

 October 1964